brownman/pages.github.com/index.md

 User Pages
 ----------

 Let's say your GitHub username is "alice".
-If you create a GitHub repository named `alice.github.com` and then commit a file named `index.html` there and push it to GitHub, then this file will be automatically published to [http://alice.github.com/](http://alice.github.com/).
+If you create a GitHub repository named `alice.github.com`, commit a file named `index.html` into the `master` branch, and push it to GitHub, then this file will be automatically published to [http://alice.github.com/](http://alice.github.com/).

 On the first push, it can take up to ten minutes before the content is available.